 The answer to your question depends on multiple factors including the length of the employment break and how long you have worked before and after the break.
-Most lenders and mortgage programs permit a break in your employment of up to six months as long as you have been back to work at least six months after the break and you have a one-to-two year work history prior to the break.
+The industry you work in and how you are compensated are also important factors.

 If your employment break is relatively short -- less than two months -- you are usually required to return to work for only one month before you can get approved for a mortgage.
 There are several points to consider, however, if have an extended gap in your employment history.